polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 }
 ```

+This map functions essentially as a linked list.
+With one region's `end` field functioning as the next region's key's `begin` field.
+It is keyyed by the sale index in order to allow the following sale period's Coretime to be manipulated during the `LEADIN_PERIOD` prior to it becoming allocatable.

+An additional storage map is maintained to keep the "heads" of this linked list.
+It is called `NextRegion` and it maps `CoreIndex` to `Timeslice`, to indicate the earliest stored region of the given core.

-Notably, if a region is split or transferred, then the `price` is reset to `None`.
+Notably, if a region is split or transferred, then the `price` is reset to `None`, which has the effect of disallowing a price-increase-capped renewal.

 The Broker-chain provides feedback to the Relay-chain on which `ParaId` sets should be serviced on which cores, and does so as they change.
-Each block, the Broker-chain checks if any timeslices have elapsed and if so checks to see if any cores have a newly active `RegionRecord` value in the `Regions` map.
-If they do it MUST notify the Relay-chain of the new responsibilities of the relevant `core`.
-In this case, it MUST remove the item from the `Regions` map.
+Each block, the Broker-chain checks if the period of a `Timeslice` has elapsed.
+If so, it checks to see if any cores have a newly active `RegionRecord` value in the `Regions` map.
+If they do, it MUST notify the Relay-chain of the new responsibilities of the relevant `core`.
+In this case, it MUST remove the item from the `Regions` map and update the `NextRegion` map so it maps the relevant core to the value of removed record's `end` field.

 If the `RegionRecord` value for an elapsed `RegionId` has an `allocation` of `None`, then the item is not removed and the Relay-chain is instructed to place the core for instantaneous use.